-Fishery and Stock Trends Recent Trend in Biomass or Proxy CPUE indices indicate biomass increased considerably from 2009/10 to 2011/12 and remained at the higher level in 2012/13.
-Trawl survey biomass trends for this stock are unreliably estimated by the West Coast South Island survey.
-However, recent biomass estimates have been relatively high compared to the longer term level.
-Recent Trend in Fishing Mortality or Catches declined from a high in 1998-99 to a low in 2003-04 but Proxy have risen to and fluctuated around the level of the TACC since 2006/07, with 2011/12 and 2012/13 catches above the TACC.
-Other Abundance Indices - Trends in Other Relevant Indicators or Variables -
+Fishery and Stock Trends Recent Trend in Biomass or Proxy CPUE indices indicate biomass increased considerably from 2009-10 to 2011-12, remained at the higher level in 2012-13 and declined in 2013-14.
+Recent Trend in Fishing Mortality or Proxy Catches declined from a high in 1998-99 to a low in 2003-04 but have risen to and fluctuated around the level of the TACC since 2006-07.
+Other Abundance Indices Trawl survey biomass trends for this stock are unreliably estimated by the West Coast South Island survey.
+However, recent biomass estimates have been relatively high compared to the long term average.
+Trends in Other Relevant Indicators or Variables -